 - How much is your insurance going to cost monthly and annually?

-The average insurance plan will have a monthly and annual cost.
+The average insurance plan will have monthly and annual costs.
 Be sure to assess these costs with your budget and ensure that you can truly afford it.

 - How much will you pay out of pocket when seeing a doctor?